snowplow-incubator/accelerator-template/README.md

 If you find a bug, please report an issue on GitHub.

-# Copyright and license
+### Copyright and license

-The <YOUR ACCELEARTOR HERE> acceleartor is Copyright 2022 Snowplow Analytics Ltd.
+The <YOUR ACCELERATOR HERE> accelerator is Copyright 2022 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.